nukethebees/nukethebees.github.io/_posts/2025-04-14-arena-allocators-parser.markdown

 };
 {% endhighlight %}

-The pool is embedded within the byte buffer it controls via placement new.
-The buffer's start position can be simply found by adding the size of the class to the `this` pointer.
+The pool is embedded within its byte array via placement new and thus we can determine the array's address by adding the pool's size to the `this` pointer.
+Adding the buffer's current size gives the address of the first free byte in the array.

 {% highlight cpp %}
+auto const cur_size{size()};

 static constexpr std::size_t this_size{
     sizeof(std::remove_cvref_t<decltype(*this)>)};